Skip to main content

 Usage

 The service exposes the GET-/verify endpoint that validates a JWT token.
-The JWT token is passed to the endpoint inside the header Authorization: Bearer <JWT token>
+The JWT token is passed to the endpoint inside the header Authorization: Bearer <JWT token>.
+Alternatively JWT token can be passed inside the sid cookie.

 The endpoint will return: